davramov/splash_flows/docs/mkdocs/docs/hpss.md

   - Perform transfers that bundle data in a way that is optimized for tape storage and retrieval.
   - Apply it across different beamlines.

-**Service Users**
+**Collaboration Account**
-  - We use use a service account at NERSC for automating our transfers.
+  - We use use a collaboration account at NERSC for automating our transfers.
 This "service" user can perform the same sets of tasks as other NERSC users, but has wider access to data systems.
 ALS Users benefit from, but do not directly interact with this account.
+For more information, see the NERSC [documentation](https://docs.nersc.gov/accounts/collaboration_accounts/).

 In `orchestration/transfer_controller.py` we have included two transfer classes for moving data from CFS to HPSS and vice versa (HPSS to CFS).
 We are following the [HPSS best practices](https://docs.nersc.gov/filesystems/HPSS-best-practices/) outlined in the NERSC documentation.